-Pre-requisites: MDST 120, Public Speaking; LSCI 105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Design, or LSCI 205, Information in the Disciplines; WRIT 313, Advanced Academic Writing Radically different styles of autobiographies are explored.
+Lecture Pre-requisites: MDST 120, Public Speaking; LSCI 105, Information Theory and Practice, or LSCI 10

+105, Information Theory and Practice, or LSCI 106, Information Sources in Architecture and Interior Design, or LSCI 205, Information in the Disciplines; WRIT 313, Advanced Academic Writing Radically different styles of autobiographies are explored.
 The course examines ethics and intentions in depicting one's own life.
 Students will gain an appreciation for the sometimes-fuzzy distinctions between what is fiction and what is fact in character portrayals.